Nastel/jkool-rum-plugin/README.md

 <?php include "/inc/jkool-rum-plugin.php"; ?>
 ```

 * Also include the javascript plugin to every page you wish to track.
+It needs to be included after the jsp plugin.
 ```java
 <script src="js/lib/jkool-rum-plugin.js" type="text/javascript"></script>
 ```